UBC offers both merit-based (fellowships, scholarships, prizes) and need-based financial assistance (bursaries, grants

 The Faculty of Graduate and Postdoctoral Studies, Awards and Financial Aid Office website lists all University and Faculty sponsored scholarships and fellowships, including eligibility, application procedures and deadlines, and other relevant information.

 The Department of Language & Literacy Education is committed to supporting graduate students from its thesis-based programs who will make important contributions to their communities, to scholarship, to academic leadership, and who will be competitive in the academic job market in Canada and internationally.
 A key factor in fulfilling this commitment is recruiting a diverse and talented pool of applicants.
 We also acknowledge that there is growing competition for outstanding applicants and that UBC must compete for these applicants with other universities.

 LLED Prizes and Scholarships

 The Department of Language and Literacy Education has several graduate prizes and scholarships for Masters’ and Doctoral students and are open to all graduate students within the Department.
 Funding for this series of prizes and scholarships was donated by members of the Department of Language and Literacy Education who were involved in teaching and/or coordinating the External Programs and Learning Technologies cohorts.

 #1993 Language and Literacy Education Graduate Prize

 This prize is broken down into the categories below:

-Winners for the MEd Graduating Paper and MA Thesis are selected on the basis of nomination and academic merit.
-Winners of the Service Awards are selected on the basis of nomination and the strength of the record of service.
+Winners for the M.Ed Graduating Paper and MA Thesis are selected on the basis of nomination (from faculty members) and academic merit.
+Winners of the Service Awards are selected on the basis of nomination (from faculty members and students) and the strength of the record of service.
+Students do not apply for this prize unless nominated.
 Nominees must be full-time students to receive these awards.

 #1986 – Mary Ashworth Memorial Graduate Scholarship in Education

 #1978 Ann Hawson Memorial Prize in Language Education

 To commemorate Dr. Hawson’s research, which was interdisciplinary and innovative, the prize acknowledges the best PhD/MA thesis in MLED and TESL that demonstrates an interdisciplinary or innovative approach to research in second language education/learning in the previous calendar year (Jan.
 1 to Dec.
 31.).